 Planning Your Distribution Strategy

-Here's the breakthrough about distribution: stop creating user accounts for external people.
-Portals solve external sharing without the complexity, security risks, and permission management headaches of platform access.
-Whether you're sharing with agencies, partners, press, prospects, or clients, Portals provide controlled, trackable, branded distribution-functioning as everything from Digital Sales Rooms to press kits to brand asset libraries.
+Here's the breakthrough about distribution: Portals solve both internal collaboration and external sharing.
+Whether you need to collaborate with team members on curated content or share with agencies, partners, press, prospects, or clients, Portals provide controlled, trackable, branded distribution—functioning as everything from internal review spaces to Digital Sales Rooms to press kits to brand asset libraries.

-Distribution is where your carefully organized assets meet the outside world.
-You've planned your metadata, designed your folder structure, and configured permissions-now you need to share those assets securely and efficiently with the right people at the right time.
+Distribution is where your carefully organized assets meet both your team and the outside world.
+You've planned your metadata, designed your folder structure, and configured permissions—now you need to share those assets securely and efficiently with the right people at the right time.

 This guide will help you design a distribution strategy that works for both internal collaboration and external sharing, aligned with your organization's workflows and security requirements.